kng/progrock_cat/README.md

 Some of there are just dummies to satisfy the client running the rigcat, these may need to be adjusted as some shold not produce any response.

+Some testing with OmniRig and rigctl from hamlib. rigctl -m 228 -s 9600 -r COM3